The Mall of San Juan, in Puerto Rico’s capital, opened to great fanfare in 2015.

 The Puerto Rican government had recently put $3 billion toward building and remodeling hotels and was offering an attractive suite of financial incentives for outside investors.

 But things started to go awry shortly after the mall opened.

 The same year that Puerto Rican officials celebrated the mall’s opening, Gov. Alejandro Padilla acknowledged the territory was insolvent.
-Two years later in 2017, Puerto Rico filed the largest municipal bankruptcy in U.S. history, according to Bloomberg.
+Two years later, Puerto Rico filed the largest municipal bankruptcy in U.S. history in May 2017, according to Bloomberg.

 Hurricane Maria devastated the island that fall and forced some stores in the Mall of San Juan to close for more than a year.
 The pandemic then forced the mall to shut its doors for 76 days earlier this year.

 “They were betting on tourists, they were betting on high-income individuals,” said University of Puerto Rico economist Jose Caraballo-Cueto. “[The pandemic] was the last punch that they needed to be knocked out.”